ubernostrum/django-registration/docs/custom-user.rst

 Using the built-in workflows
 ----------------------------

-If you want to use either the :ref:`default two-step
+If you want to use one of the registration workflows built in to ``django-registration``, there is some accommodation for custom user models. :ref:`The two-step model workflow <model-workflow>` uses a model with a ``OneToOneField`` to the user model, and uses the recommended practice of referring to it via the ``settings.AUTH_USER_MODEL`` setting.
+All built-in workflows also avoid importing or directly referring to Django's default user model, instead using the ``get_user_model()`` helper provided in ``django.contrib.auth`` to obtain a reference to whatever model has been specified to represent users.

-<default-workflow>` or the :ref:`simpler one-step <simple-workflow>`
+However, all of these workflows do make some assumptions about the structure of your user model.

-built in to ``django-registration``, there is some accommodation for custom user models.
-The default workflow uses a model with a ``OneToOneField`` to the user model, and uses the recommended practice of referring to it via the ``settings.AUTH_USER_MODEL`` setting.
-Both the default and the simple workflows also avoid importing or directly referring to Django's default user model, instead using the ``get_user_model()`` helper provided in ``django.contrib.auth`` to obtain a reference to whatever model has been specified to represent users.
+The two-step workflows (both model-based and :ref:`HMAC-based

-However, both of these workflows do make some assumptions about the structure of your user model.
+<hmac-workflow>` require that your user model define the following

-The default workflow requires that your user model define the following fields, which are found on Django's default user model:
+fields, which are found on Django's default user model:

 * ``username`` -- a ``CharField`` holding the user's username.